felixwittwer/archlinux_on_asus_zenbook_duo_UX481FL/arch_installation/README.md

 You will now see a fesh console where we can setup some stuff.

-For configuring we need to use any editor of choice we will use nano which needs to be installed with:
+For configuring we need to use any editor of choice.
+We will use nano which needs to be installed with:

 ``` shell
 pacman -Sy nano